Which model should beginners start with?

 Motion designers and marketers who want quick storyboard visuals.

-No. StableDiffusionWeb gives you free access to every model variant inside the same playground, so you can swap options without worrying about quotas.
+No. Stable Diffusion Web gives you free access to every model variant inside the same playground.
+All models are available without quotas, so you can swap between them freely.

 Absolutely.
-Many creators block out concepts with SD 1.5 or SD 3 Medium, then polish hero shots in SDXL or SD 3.5 Large.
+Many creators block out concepts with SD 1.5 or SD 3 Medium, then polish hero shots using SDXL or SD 3.5 Large.
 You can also use text outputs from one model as prompts for another.